TryUnfurl

 Can og:image be a PNG?

 Yes.
 Both JPEG and PNG are widely supported.
 JPEG is preferred for photos due to smaller file sizes.
-PNG works well for logos and graphics with transparency — though note that some platforms will fill transparent backgrounds with white or black.
+PNG works well for logos and graphics with transparency — though some platforms fill transparent backgrounds with white or black.

 What happens if og:image is missing?